 On the contrary, if the mother feels positive emotions, it contributes to the good health of the baby explains Dr. Verny.
 If the mother remains calm and happy, the same emotions are infused to the baby, laying the pavement for an inclination towards a balanced and serene lifestyle.

 Dr. Chopra adds to it saying that when the mother feels joyful, pleasure chemicals like endorphins and encephalins are produced inside the body.
-Staying peaceful and relaxed produces biological chemicals
+Staying peaceful and relaxed produces biological chemicals similar to prescribed tranquilizers.
+The baby is able to grow peacefully when he mother is stress-free and calm within.

 Dr. Verny suggests that mothers develop happy thoughts in mind by practicing creative visualization.
 Visual exercises have been proven to have tremendous benefits.
 Scientists have confirmed saying that the technique could help built positive perceptions and outlook towards life, understand the subconscious thoughts, improve the state of mind and enhance performance.
 The technique that has been used by shamans and yogis is now recommended to mothers across the world by renowned doctors like Verny.